Akashaj1990/locus-assignment/README.md

 # Java Version 12
 # Currently Using Java Concurrent HashMap For Database
 # Using Main Method Only for Testcases [can add junit if required]
-# System Out Only for output msgs [can add log4j framework]
+# Using System Out Only for output msgs [can add log4j framework]